andrewtweber/laravel-snaccs/README.md

 echo $account->phone; // Displayed as "(555) 111-2222"
 ```

+## Models

+If you use the database to track jobs and failed jobs, you can use the
+`Job` and `FailedJob` models to easily handle them.
+For example, in a controller
+you could simply fetch `Job::count()` to determine if any jobs are currently
+queued or `FailedJob::count()` to see if any have failed.

+The implementation is up to you, but these models help simplify some of the
+serialization, date casting, etc.

 ## Persistent Session

 The regular Laravel session guard logs the user out of ALL sessions on every device